 Since its invention in 1839, photography has become an essential means of communication and expression.
 It is an invention which is, or at least was, unique in the way it combined science and art.
 The photograph has had a complicated history.
-The photographic apparatus, the camera, has gone through many different changes of shapes, affecting how it has been used and complicating the definition of photography and photographic qualities.
+The photographic apparatus, the camera, has gone through many different changes, affecting how it has been used and complicating the definition of photography and photographic qualities.
 The history of photography and the discourse surrounding it has been written and rewritten a number of times since its invention.

 In 1840 the author Edgar Allan Poe (1809-1849) wrote that the invention of photography was “the most important and perhaps the most extraordinary triumph of modern science” while Charles Baudelaire called photography a symptom of “the stupidity of the masses” in 1859.

 According to art historian Sabine Kriebel their very different attitudes to photography stemmed from their equally different thoughts on science, which, according to Poe, surpassed man’s wildest imagination, while Baudelaire contrarily felt that man’s poetic inner life suffered when too much attention was paid to the outer reality.

 According to Baudelaire, photography showed the world in a realistic and truthful way, which could never be beautiful.
 Imitating nature had nothing to do with art.
 Baudelaire felt that the public taste for photography was caused by a love of truth which was contrary to the inner human beauty which art was supposed to depict:

 “If photography is allowed to deputize for art in some of art’s activities, it will not be long before it has supplanted or corrupted art altogether, thanks to the stupidity of the masses, its natural ally.”

 As predicted by Baudelaire, photography had a substantial effect on art.
 Art was no longer supposed to be mimetic, rather the question of realism became the dadaist and surrealist question of what the real world was – and whether or not one could even talk of truth: